 Without the tech-savvy talent pool that he was accustomed to in the United States, and without the common resources he once took for granted like reliable Internet service and electricity, he disregarded any plans to start a technology-based company in Haiti.
 Instead, he researched examples of countries that went from “third [world] to second, in a reasonable amount of time.”
 He found many noteworthy examples – Taiwan, the Philippines, Singapore, Indonesia, and even Haiti’s neighbor on the island of Hispanola, the Dominican Republic.

 “All of them managed to make a significant transition.
 Was it aid?
 Economic development?
 Natural resources?
 What was it?
 What drives them to make it out, and be normal?
-Because in many ways, that’s that Haiti is challenged with: normalcy,” he says.
+Because in many ways, that’s what Haiti is challenged with: normalcy,” he says.

 There was one common thread in all of those places.
 “Tilapia kept coming up,” said Woolley.
 “In particular, Taiwan was early pioneer, and turned tilapia into a massive industry, which was a remarkable contributor to its evolution from agrarian-based society to a developed civilization.”